WestchesterENT Logo

 Sleep Apnea services offered in Hartsdale, NY

-Sleep is something you may take for granted until you’re not getting enough of it.
-If you’re one of the 30 million Americans who snores loudly, wakes up feeling exhausted despite a whole night in bed, or seems to stop breathing while sleeping, sleep apnea could be the culprit.
-At Westchester ENT, board-certified otolaryngologist Aaron Spingarn, MD, offers at-home sleep apnea tests to investigate your sleep issues and help you get a refreshing night’s rest.
-Call the Hartsdale, New York, office at 914.686.3950 to schedule an evaluation or book your appointment online today.
+Sleep is usually taken for granted, but if you’re one of the 30 million Americans who snores loudly, wakes up feeling exhausted despite sleeping for the whole night in bed, or has been observed to stop breathing while sleeping, obstructive sleep apnea could be the culprit.
+At Westchester ENT, board-certified otolaryngologist Aaron Spingarn, MD, will examine you to determine if there are any physical causes for your poor-quality sleep, and can offer you the opportunity to have an at-home sleep test to investigate whether you have obstructive sleep apnea.
+Once you have a diagnosis, Dr. Spingarn can recommend appropriate treatment to help you get a refreshing night’s rest.
+Call our office in Hartsdale, NY, at 914.686.3950 to schedule an evaluation, or book your appointment online today.

 Sleep Apnea Q&A